 - Connectors: $10

-- CNC router – Shaper Origin. to cut the woods.
+- CNC router – Shaper Origin.
+Precisely cut plywood.

 - Clamps – Hold plywood in place and absorb tool vibrations.

-- Wire stripper – For load cell connectors.
+- Wire stripper – Crimp load cell connectors.

 - Soldering iron and solder

 First I cut the button frame from the half sheet of thick (0.75”) plywood.
 Note we’re cutting with the back side face upwards.
 This is important because we first want to cut button slots from the bottom.